citadel-ai/langcheck/docs/installation.md

 1. Use `python:3.11-buster` instead of `python:3.11-slim-buster`, which includes gcc.
 1. Run `apt update && apt install build-essential -y` (e.g. in your Dockerfile) to install gcc.

+### 3. The error message `Failed to build sudachipy`

+The `sudachipy` package, which is installed with `langcheck[all]` or `langcheck[ja-optional]`, does not have a pre-built wheel for ARM64 Linux devices.
+In this case, you need have a Rust compiler in your environment so that the package can be built in the local environment.

+Follow the [official documentation](https://www.rust-lang.org/tools/install) and install Rust before installing `langcheck`.

 ### 3. The error `AttributeError: module 'langcheck.metrics' has no attribute 'ja'`

 If you see this error when calling a LangCheck function, such as `langcheck.metrics.ja.toxicity()`, you probably need to install the Japanese LangCheck package.